LEARN

 Colour Adult:

 Both adults in general green, with yellow on underparts; orange/red throat and foreneck, with scattered orange/yellow feathers; varying orange/red feathers scattered on lower cheeks and sides of neck; blue tinge to primary coverts and outer webs of flight feathers; yellow/green underwing coverts; dull yellow undersides of flight feathers.
-Bill horn in colour.
+Beak horn in colour.
 Eye ring bare and brown/grey.
 Eye orange.

 Colour Juvenile: